BasThomas/basthomas.github.io/cv.md

 Other, non work related interests include cooking 🍳, baking 🍰, brewing & drinking coffee ☕️, listening to music 🎵, watching TV shows 📺, watches ⌚️, golfing 🏌, skiing ⛷, and cycling 🚴.

 ## Introduction
 I am a software developer from The Netherlands, currently living in Germany.
+I love sharing knowledge and learning from others at conferences, and enjoy [speaking and giving workshops](../speaking/).

 I value quality over quantity, and I want to make sure the projects I work on are delightful and different.